Thierry-Dumont/RKkit/README.md

 2. _Gaussian.ipynb_:  construct and test the Gauss methods.

 3. _All properties.ipynb_: show how to compute all possible properties of a method.

+4. _Test.ipynb_ : just testing that all work fine on a set of formulas.